Monday, 11 August 2025

 It looks like Caesar does.

-It looks like violence wins, wealth triumphs, oppression is unchallenged.
+It looks like violence wins, wealth triumphs, and oppression is unchallenged.

 But Revelation says: look again.